ansys/pyaedt/doc/source/Getting_started/ClientServer.rst

     cl2 = create_session("server_name", launch_aedt_on_server=False)
     cl2.aedt(port=17880, non_graphical=True)

-After the connection is established then the user can launch AEDT in grpc mode on the server on a specific port and, finally connect to the remote session and execute pyaedt code.
+Once AEDT is started then user can connect an application to it.

 .. code:: python